langgenius/dify/CONTRIBUTING.md

 ### Feature requests:

 * If you're opening a new feature request, we'd like you to explain what the proposed feature achieves, and include as much context as possible.
-Use this [feature request drafting bot](TODO) made by [@perzeusss](https://github.com/perzeuss) to save time fleshing out the issue.

 * If you want to pick one up from the existing issues, simply drop a comment below it saying so.